gregpriday/copy-tree/README.md

 composer global require gregpriday/copy-tree
 ```

+Run the same command to upgrade to the latest version.

 Ensure the Composer global bin directory is in your `PATH`.
 Typically, this is `~/.composer/vendor/bin` or `~/.config/composer/vendor/bin` for Unix systems.
 Add this to your `.bashrc` or `.zshrc`:

 ```bash